Terpenes the smells and flavors of nature

-All cannabis will have the basic Canabinoids THC, CBD, CBG, CBN, and many more. these canabinoids are located in the resin of the plant, that same area is where the terpenes are located. having the terpenes and the canabinoids together provide synergistic energy that is used for the healing of the human body.
+All cannabis will have basic Cannabinoids THC, CBD, CBG, CBN, and many more. these cannabinoids are located in the resin of the plant, that same area is where the terpenes are located. having the terpenes and the cannabinoids together provide synergistic energy that is used for the healing of the human body.

 after speaking with many budtenders in the industry I asked them what smells they look for from their cannabis.

-When you walk through a lemon grove you smell the aromatic smell of lemons. or when you take a stroll through a field of lavender and catch that relaxing fragrance. those are terpenes, you probably notice a similar smell when you walk down your grocery cleaning isle. that refreshing lemon smell can zest us up, and really get our minds going also provides that feeling of clean. there is nothing new under the sun the same lemon smell that exist in fruit also exist in cannabis but this time the terpenes that are hanging our with their canabinoid neighbors have access to our body through the system designed for our homeostasis the endocannabinoid system.
+When you walk through a lemon grove you smell the aroma of lemon citrus.
+Or when taking a stroll through a field of lavender and catch that relaxing mellowing fragrance.
+Those are terpenes, you probably notice a similar smell when you walk down your grocery cleaning isle.
+That refreshing lemon smell can zest us up, really get our minds going, also providing that feeling of clean.
+There is nothing new under the sun the same lemon smell that exists in fruit also exists in cannabis but this time the terpenes that are hanging our with their cannabinoid neighbors have to access our body through the system designed for our homeostasis the endocannabinoid system.

 Terpenes are not exclusive to plants, skunks and bugs also produce these properties.

-You see we as humans are already sensitive to the terpenes of the planet, now coupled with cannabinoids it can have amazing therapeutic effects on our human physiology. in this post we are going to go over the terpenes found in our batches of Myrso and what they are saying to us.
+You see we as humans are already sensitive to the terpenes of the planet, now coupled with cannabinoids it can have amazing therapeutic effects on our human physiology.
+In this post, we are going to go over the terpenes found in our batches of Myrso and what they may be saying to us.

-Caryophyllene- Cinnamon Caryophyllene (or β-Caryophyllene) is a spicy, peppery terpene found in many different edible plants.
-Spices like black pepper, cloves, and cinnamon, as well as herbs like oregano, basil, hops, and rosemary, are known to exhibit high concentrations of caryophyllene.
-Due to its affinity to the peripheral CB2 receptors, caryophyllene often appears in anti-inflammatory topicals lotions, salves, and a variety of other products.
+Caryophyllene- Cinnamon Caryophyllene (or β-Caryophyllene) is a spicy, peppery terpene found in many different plants.
+Spices like black pepper, cloves, and cinnamon, as well as herbs like oregano, basil, hops, and rosemary, are known to contain high concentrations of caryophyllene.
+Due to its ability to work with the peripheral CB2 receptors, caryophyllene often appears in anti-inflammatory topicals lotions, salves, and a variety of other products.

 Caryophyllene has the following potential medical benefits: